jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     .. code-block::

-      E    AssertionError: 'failed' != 'succeeded'
+      AssertionError: 'failed' != 'succeeded'

-    I want the ``exception_handler`` function to return a different input based on the exceptions that occur within the function to practice handling exceptions.
+    To practice handling exceptions, I want the ``exception_handler`` function to return a different result based on the exceptions that occur within it

   - I change ``exception_handler`` in ``exceptions.py`` to call a function it receives as input